PatShot/PatShot/README.md

 - 👋 Hi, I’m @PatShot
 - 👀 I’m interested in ...
 Python, Artificial Intelligence, Physics, and Mathematics
 - 🌱 I’m currently learning ...
 C++, Javascript, and other stuff in Python!
 Always looking to explore a broader horizon!
 - 💞️ I’m looking to collaborate on ...
-Machine Learning projecs
+Machine Learning projects
 - 📫 How to reach me ... pathikritghosh93@gmail.com

 <!---